AliceO2Group/QualityControl/README.md

 source /opt/rh/devtoolset-6/enable # to be added to your .bashrc
 ```

-Setup alibuild (see [here](https://alisw.github.io/alibuild/o2-tutorial.html) for details):
+For development we use alibuild (see [here](https://alisw.github.io/alibuild/o2-tutorial.html) for details).

 ```
+# Install alibuild
-sudo pip install alibuild==1.4.0 # or a later version mkdir -p $HOME/alice cd $HOME/alice aliBuild init flpproto
+sudo pip install alibuild==1.4.0 # or a later version

-```
+# Check out flpproto repository
+mkdir -p $HOME/alice
+cd $HOME/alice
+aliBuild init flpproto

-Check what dependencies you are missing and you would like to add.
+# Check what dependencies you are missing and you would like to add.
 aliDoctor --defaults o2-daq flpproto

-Build dependencies and flp prototype
+# Build dependencies and flp prototype
 aliBuild --defaults o2-daq build flpproto
+```

+### Post installation

-Load environment to use or develop
+Load environment to use or develop (add it to .bashrc if you wish)

-    ALICE_WORK_DIR=$HOME/alice/sw; eval "`alienv shell-helper`" # Add it to .bashrc
+    ALICE_WORK_DIR=$HOME/alice/sw; eval "`alienv shell-helper`"
     alienv load flpproto/latest

-### Post installation items
+Start and populate database :

 ```
 sudo systemctl start mariadb